-- In the case of a confirmed COVID-19 outbreak, operators must: - o Identify essential care and services and postpone non-urgent care and services, if required, depending on the scope of the potential/confirmed outbreak. - o Authorize and deploy additional resources to manage the outbreak, as needed, to provide safe resident care and services as well as a safe workplace for staff. - o Assign staff (cohort), to the greatest extent possible, to either: - Exclusively provide care/service for residents that are asymptomatic (no illness or symptoms of illness), or - Exclusively provide care/service for residents who are symptomatic (have suspected or confirmed COVID-19). - When cohorting of staff is not possible: - Minimize movement of staff between residents who are asymptomatic and those who are symptomatic, and - Have staff complete work with asymptomatic residents (or tasks done in their rooms) first before moving to those residents who are symptomatic. - o Require staff members work exclusively at one site. - This is imperative to prevent possible spread of COVID-19 to other congregate settings where other vulnerable populations reside. - o Deploy other resources, which may include staff who do not normally work in the newly assigned area (e.g., assisting with meals and personal support/care), to assist. - An operator must ensure that deployed staff are provided with appropriate training before the task is delegated to them and that appropriate supervision is provided, if needed. - Unless otherwise directed by AHS Coordinated COVID-19 Response personnel or other responding public health staff, continue to provide care and support for the symptomatic resident within the facility, when possible given the seriousness of the presenting symptoms. - o All staff are required to work to their full scope of practice to support residents. - Ensure that any required changes to the symptomatic resident's care (or support) plan, that may be required to treat COVID-19, or any other identified infection, are made and communicated to all staff who need to implement the care plan. - It is strongly recommended that, where necessary and applicable, the resident's physician, care team, community treatment team/supports, designated essential visitor and alternate decision-maker be consulted. - o If immediate medical attention is needed, call 911 and inform emergency response that you have a resident with suspected or confirmed COVID-19.
+- In the case of a confirmed COVID-19 outbreak, operators must: - Identify essential care and services and postpone non-urgent care and services, if required, depending on the scope of the potential/confirmed outbreak.
+Authorize and deploy additional resources to manage the outbreak, as needed, to provide safe resident care and services as well as a safe workplace for staff. - Assign staff (cohort), to the greatest extent possible, to either: - Exclusively provide care/service for residents that are asymptomatic (no illness or symptoms of illness), or - Exclusively provide care/service for residents who are symptomatic (have suspected or confirmed COVID-19). - When cohorting of staff is not possible: - Minimize movement of staff between residents who are asymptomatic and those who are symptomatic, and - Have staff complete work with asymptomatic residents (or tasks done in their rooms) first before moving to those residents who are symptomatic. - O Deploy other resources, which may include staff who do not normally work in the newly assigned area (e.g., assisting with meals and personal support/care), to assist. - An operator must ensure that deployed staff are provided with appropriate training before the task is delegated to them and that appropriate supervision is provided, if needed. - o Continue to provide care and support for the symptomatic resident within the facility, when possible given the seriousness of the presenting symptoms and in alignment with the resident's care plan. - o All staff are required to work to their full scope of practice to support residents. - Ensure that any required changes to the symptomatic resident's care (or support) plan, that may be required to treat COVID-19, or any other identified infection, are made and communicated to all staff who need to implement the care plan. - It is strongly recommended that, where necessary and applicable, the resident's physician, care team, community treatment team/supports, designated essential visitor and alternate decision-maker be consulted. - o If immediate medical attention is needed, call 911 and inform emergency response that you have a resident with suspected or confirmed COVID-19. - The operator must ensure this transfer is consistent with the resident's goals of care, advanced care plan, or personal directive.